ImKventis/ImKventis/README.md

 I LOVE tinkering with hardware and software found in older consoles

-I use Arch Linux with a custom kernel based on the "linux-ck" kernel.
+I use Gentoo Linux as my main OS

 ## Favorite Gits